MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/data-tables-readme.md

 * Quickly querying data using a clustered index
 * Accessing data using the OData protocol and LINQ filter expressions

+[comment]: # ( cspell:ignore LINQ )

-The following components make up the Azure Data Tables Service:
+The following components make up the Azure Tables Service:
 * The account
 * A table within the account, which contains a set of entities
 * An entity within a table, as a dictionary

-The Azure Data Tables client library for Python allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Tables client library for Python allows you to interact with each of these components through the use of a dedicated client object.

 ### Clients